 Immunomodulatory RNA species in viral infections

 The recognition of virus-associated RNAs and viral genomes as pathogen-associated molecular patterns (PAMPs) plays a central role in the immune response to viral infections.
 Nucleic acid PAMPs activate subgroups of DNA and RNA-detecting pattern recognition receptors (PRRs), which can distinguish between cellular and non-cellular components.
 Their activation leads to the induction of the antiviral state, which is characterized by the expression of interferon-stimulated genes (ISGs).
 To circumvent innate sensing and ISG-mediated suppression of viral replication, viruses like HBV have developed immune-evasion mechanisms (Jung et al, World Journal of Gastroenterology 2020).
 However, in many viral infections the nature of the immunomodulatory RNA species is still largely unknown.
-We recently identified the nature of an immune-activating cellular RNA ligand (Jung et al, Nucleic Acid research 2020).
+We recently identified the nature of an immune-activating cellular RNA ligand (Jung et al, Nucleic Acid research 2020; Steinberg et al, Cells 2021).
 Our future research focus is on identifying specific viral and cellular RNA pattern modifying the immune response.